Cathepsin: Cathepsin A

 Deficiencies in this protein are linked to multiple forms of galactosialidosis.
-The cathepsin A activity in lysates of metastatic lesions of malignant melanoma is significantly higher than in primary focus lysates.
+The cathepsin A activity in lysates of metastatic lesions of melanoma is significantly higher than in primary focus lysates.
 Cathepsin A increased in muscles moderately affected by muscular dystrophy and denervating diseases.

 Cathepsin B

 Cathepsin B may function as a beta-secretase 1, cleaving amyloid precursor protein to produce amyloid beta.
 Overexpression of the encoded protein, which is a member of the peptidase C1 family, has been associated with esophageal adenocarcinoma and other tumors.
 Cathepsin B has also been implicated in the progression of various human tumors including ovarian cancer.

 Cathepsin D

 Cathepsin D (an aspartyl protease) appears to cleave a variety of substrates such as fibronectin and laminin.
 Unlike some of the other cathepsins, cathepsin D has some protease activity at neutral pH.
 High levels of this enzyme in tumor cells seems to be associated with greater invasiveness.